-Complete Guide to the Process of Replacing or Renewing Green Card
+Your Guide to Renewing Green Card in the US

-The process of renewing green cards can be fairly straightforward with the filing of form I-90, a fee, and supporting documentation.
+The process of renewing a green card can be fairly straightforward.
 Learn everything you need to know about the USCIS green card renewal process.

 Call or email today to schedule your consultation.

 How Long Does It Take to Renew a Green Card?

 Your life is busy, and fulfilling your obligations to remain in status can be time-consuming, leaving you to wonder how long the process will take.

 Renewing a green card is not difficult, but it can take up to a few weeks, depending on whether you’re renewing a conditional green card or a permanent resident card.